-(c) Citylife August 2020
+(c) Citylife

-Even if prices fall 5%, or even 10% after August 2020 because of the virus, this table shows the dramatic difference that buying a well located prime investment property in Australia will make to your investment results, even if you buy only one property.
+This table table shows the dramatic difference that buying a well located prime investment property in Australia will make to your investment results, even if you buy only one property.

 Over decades Australian residential property has returned steady, secure and predictable results.